 Every year, applicants ask us tons of questions about the AMCAS.
 Although you’ve been hearing about it and know that you’ll likely use it for your med school applications, the AMCAS itself can be a little mystifying.
-Therefore, we’ve put together this brief Q&A to help medical school applicants get a grasp on the AMCAS and prepare for success this application season.
+Therefore, we’ve put together this med school essay help for applicants to get a grasp on the AMCAS and prepare for success this application season.

 What exactly is the AMCAS?
 Do all med schools use it?

 AMCAS stands for American Medical College Application Service, and the name says it all.
 They provide a service for medical schools by processing first-year medical school applications.
 AMCAS does not make any decisions about who does or does not get into any particular medical school.
 Their job is to ensure that the application that you submit is accurate and complete.